SpyderRivera/iDataLikeThat/Documentation/ProjectPlan.md

 What is the estimated business or monetary value?

-## Stakeholders
+### Stakeholders
 Describe all stakeholders involved in your use case.
+Business and Technical

 Who are the users?
 What can you do to help them trust you/your solution?